-What Factors Affect the Cost of Double-Pane Windows?
+Factors That Affect the Cost of Double Pane Windows

 The price range for double-pane windows can be wide because many different factors play into your total project cost.
 We’ll discuss some of the most significant of these below.

-One of the biggest cost factors that determine the price of your double-pane window is the style of window you choose.
-Examples of popular window styles are single-hung, double-hung, picture, casement, and bay.
+One of the biggest cost factors that determines the double pane window prices is the style of window you choose.
+Examples of popular styles are the single-hung window, double-hung window, picture window, basement window, casement window, and bay window.
 All of these styles, and more, can have double-pane glass.

 Below we’ve listed some of the most popular window styles along with an average cost to install each with double-pane glass.